kankshata/insta/README.md

 The project is hosted on GitHub, and you can access it by following the instructions below.

 Steps to Access the Project:
-Clone the Repository:

 1.To get started, clone the repository to your local machine using the following command:
      git clone https://github.com/kankshata/insta_scrapper.git

  2. Navigate to the Project Folder: Once the repository is cloned, navigate to the project folder: cd insta_scrapper

  3. Install Dependencies: Before running the project, make sure you have Node.js installed.
 Then, install the required dependencies by running: npm install

  4.Running the Project: After the dependencies are installed, you can run the project with the following command: node instagram_scrapper.js: